-Because it hasn’t filed for bankruptcy protection, J&J would normally not be entitled to demand state-court litigation be halted or transferred to a federal court.
-But J&J claims that a special bankruptcy law provision allows Imerys creditors with significant financial ties to the talc miner to make the request to promote “expeditious resolution of claims.”
+Normally, J&J would not be entitled to demand state-court litigation be halted or transferred to federal court.
+In order to do so, the company would have to file for bankruptcy protection.
+However, J&J claims that a special bankruptcy law provision allows Imerys creditors with significant financial ties to the talc miner to make the request to promote “expeditious resolution of claims.”

-J&J is facing more than 14,000 claims that its talc products caused ovarian cancer or mesothelioma, a rare cancer linked to asbestos exposure.
-In spite of scientific evidence and a huge number of internal documents that clearly show that J&J has known for decades its talc products cause cancer, the company denies its products ever contained carcinogens and argues talc on its own doesn’t cause the life-threatening illnesses.
+J&J faces over 14,000 claims its talc products caused ovarian cancer or mesothelioma, a rare cancer linked to asbestos exposure.
+In spite of scientific evidence and many internal documents that clearly show that J&J has known its talc products cause cancer for decades, the company denies its products ever contained carcinogens.
+The company further argues that talc on its own doesn’t cause the life-threatening illnesses.

-More than 11,000 of those suits filed in federal courts around the U.S. already have been consolidated in multidistrict litigation (MDL) before a federal judge in New Jersey for pre-trial information exchanges.
+Courts have consolidated more than 11,000 of those suits in multidistrict litigation (MDL) before a federal judge in New Jersey for pre-trial information exchanges.
 J&J’s request aims to set up a similar but smaller concentration of the state court cases in Delaware federal court.
 J&J faces more than a dozen trials, primarily in California, over the next five months.

 It appears that J&J isn’t seeking to bring to Delaware cases that have already gone to trial or are in the jury-selection process.
 Also, J&J isn’t including any verdicts on appeal as part of the requested transfer.

 Our lawyers will resist this desperate move by J&J and I believe the public will be outraged over J&J’s conduct.
-The cases should definitely be remanded and hopefully soon.
+The higher court should definitely remand the cases, and soon.
 J&J’s real motive may have been to avoid several trials that are set and ready to go.